 - It operated in High-level language.

 - Its primary memory was the semiconductor memory (mainly RAM, ROM, etc.)

 - Its Input/output devices were the pointing devices, optical scanning, keyboard, monitor, printer, etc.

 Fifth Generation Computers

 The technology on which the fifth generation of computers relies is AI.
 It authorizes computers to conduct like humans.
-Today's computers are so developed; that the users utilize them in every distinct field, primarily accounting, constructing buildings, space research, engineering technologies, and other types of analysis.
-The principal purpose of fifth-generation computing is to create devices that react to natural language input, competent in learning and self-organizing.
+Today's computers are so developed that users utilize them in every distinct field, primarily accounting, constructing buildings, space research, engineering technologies, and other types of analysis.
+The principal purpose of fifth-generation computing is to create devices that react to natural language input and are competent in learning and self-organizing.

-- The main electronic component of fourth-generation computers is Ultra Large-Scale Integration (ULSI) and the parallel processing technique.
+- The main electronic components of fourth-generation computers are ultra-large-scale integration (ULSI) and the parallel processing technique.

 - It operated in natural human language.